Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Question 14.
 Define ‘angle of contact’.

 Question 15.
-What happens to surface tension of a liquid when an impurity is mixed in it?
+What happens to the surface tension of a liquid when an impurity is mixed in it?

-Answer: The presence of impurities in the liquid surface or dissolved in it considerably affect force of surface tension and surface tension depends on the degree of contamination.
+Answer: The presence of impurities in the liquid surface or dissolved in it considerably affect the force of surface tension and surface tension depends on the degree of contamination.

 Question 16.
 How can the rough sea be calmed?

 Question 17.
-In a streamlined flow, what is the velocity of the liquid in contact with the containing vessel ?
+In a streamlined flow, what is the velocity of the liquid in contact with the containing vessel?

 Answer: Zero.